satur9nine/vs-code-multi-config/README.md

 # VS Code Multiple Configurations Demo

-This repo contains two simple C projects that share code.
+This repo contains two simple C projects that share code all within the same repository.
 Each project has its own Makefile.
-The main purpose is to provide an example of how to setup VS Code Intellisense with multiple configurations so that VS Code is fully aware of the includes and defines of each project and sees the shared code but does not see code from other projects.
+The main purpose is to provide an example of how to setup VS Code Intellisense with multiple workspaces so that VS Code is aware of the includes and defines of each project and sees the shared code but does not see code from other projects.

-Several attempts to get this working were made:

-1. A single `c_cpp_properties.json` with multiple configurations: this failed because there is no way to exclude files per configuration so Intellisense processes all C source files for all configurations.
-1. Multiple workspaces with each workspace utilizing the multi-root feature to include the project files and the common files: this failed because there isn't a way to place one `c_cpp_properties.json` for each workspace that applies to all roots.
-In this project the result was that when editing common.c and common.h VS Code just used a default Intellisense configuration.
-Creating a configuration at `common/.vscode/c_cpp_properties.json` caused VS Code to use when editing files in `common` but that configuration won't be project specific so this ultimately doesn't work.
-1. Multiple workspaces and symlinks in each workspace root to common code: this setup succeeds in meeting the goals!
+There are two solutions provided to this problem.

+Project A:

+- By utilizing multiple-root workspaces feature of VS Code we create an `a_project.code-workspace` file that also contains the intellisense configuration for the project.
+This has a downside that excluding files in VS Code can only be done to all roots simultaneously (see workspace file).

+Project B:

+- By placing a symlink to common within b_project we can treat `b_project` as a workspace root and VS Code is able to access all necessary code and we can configure intellisense for project B in the `b_project/.vscode` directory.
+This has the downside of not working by default on Windows, but using `git clone -c core.symlinks=true ...` should allow it to function but there may also be negative side-effects because there are multiple paths to the same file (directly and via symlink).

+The Makefile included in each project also employes an interesting strategy to find C files in specified directories and re-map them to a build output directory.